Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Prosopis juliflora, commonly known as mesquite or thorn mimosa, is often mentioned in the news due to its controversial impact on ecosystems and biodiversity.
+Prosopis juliflora, commonly known as mesquite or thorn mimosa, frequently appears in discussions about invasive species due to its significant impact on ecosystems and biodiversity.

 In states like Tamil Nadu, Prosopis juliflora has been labelled an invasive species causing ecological damage.
 Efforts are underway to remove it from certain areas to restore native ecosystems.